Frequently Asked Questions about Downtown Parking

 At the March 1 regular City Council meeting, City Council appointed members to a Downtown Parking Committee.
 The purpose of the committee is to discuss long- and short-term solutions to parking-related issues in the Historic District.
 The first meeting was held March 17.
-Subsequent meetings will be 5:30-6:30 in City Hall Council Chambers.

 February 16, 2016

 At the February 16 regular City Council meeting, the City Council voted down a proposal for an additional underground parking level within the mixed-use development planned on the city’s nine-acre property.
 City Council will be appointing a committee to discuss short- and long-term parking solutions for the historic downtown area.
 Members of the committee will include stakeholders, city staff and possibly Council members.
-The committee members will be determined in the coming weeks and will be communicated once selected.